chubbard/gratum/README.md

 Gratum is meant to be usable in the groovy shell for getting things done quickly.
 We love awk and sed for quickly manipulating files, but we aren't always working on unix like systems.
-And writing bash scripts to preserve evertying we're doing is cumbersome.
+And writing bash scripts to preserve everything we're doing is cumbersome.
 The groovy shell provides us a portable environment to do similar manipulations.

 Make sure you have your `~/.groovy/grapeConfig.xml` setup first.
 If you need a little refresher